Vietnam.vn - Nền tảng quảng bá Việt Nam

 Certain medical conditions such as congestive heart failure, thyroid disorders, lung disease, kidney disease, cancer, cirrhosis, or sepsis can also affect the body's electrolyte balance.

-Ms. Carrie Madormo, a nutritionist working in the US, shared the body's reactions when electrolytes are imbalanced.
+Ms. Carrie Madormo, a nutritionist working in the US, shared the body's reactions when there is an electrolyte imbalance.

 Điều gì xảy ra với cơ thể khi chất điện giải thấp? - Ảnh 1.